 Bayesian optimization (BO) was implemented as the method of hyperparameter tuning as it is highly efficient and one of the most advanced techniques in selecting hyperparameters in machine learning and artificial intelligence (Ghahramani, 2015; Joy et al., 2016).
-It has been suggested that BO leads to an overall higher model accuracy than other state-of-the-art hyperparameter tuning algorithms and is less prone to overfitting data, i.e., less likelihood of the model picking up on noise or random fluctuations in the training data (Snoek et al., 2012).
+It has been suggested that BO leads to an overall higher model accuracy than other state-of-the-art hyperparameter tuning algorithms and is less prone to overfitting data, that is, less likelihood of the model picking up on noise or random fluctuations in the training data (Snoek et al., 2012).
 To find the optimum values for the seven tuneable hyperparameters within Tidymodels (Table 1), we have used a BO hyperparameter tuning method, modified after Sun et al. (2020).
-Hyperparameter tuning carried out by Sun et al. (2020), was undertaken only on one training dataset, whereas we have implemented 4-fold partitioning (four independent testing and training datasets with a 25:75 split extracted from the whole dataset) of the data to produce hyperparameter combinations that are unbiased and generalized for the entire dataset.
+Hyperparameter tuning carried out by Sun et al. (2020), was undertaken only on one training data set, whereas we have implemented 4-fold partitioning (four independent testing and training datasets with a 25:75 split extracted from the whole data set) of the data to produce hyperparameter combinations that are unbiased and generalized for the entire data set.

+The initial Ravenglass surface data set was split into 4-folds (splits) for cross-validation to reveal whether selection bias or overfitting have occurred.
+An initial set of 25 pseudo-random hyperparameter combinations were generated using Latin hypercube sampling of pre-defined ranges of the seven hyperparameters and were evaluated for

+Table 1

+Descriptions, Search Ranges, and Optimum (Tuned) Values of Each Hyperparameter Tuned Within the Workflow (Figure 2)

-The initial Ravenglass surface dataset was split into 4-folds (splits) for cross-validation to reveal whether selection bias or overfitting have occurred.
-An initial set of 25 pseudo-random hyperparameter combinations was generated using Latin hypercube sampling of pre-defined ranges of the seven hyperparameters and were evaluated for accuracy.
-Hyperparameter search ranges were initially based on those from Sun et al. (2020), but reduced after further testing to remove unfavourable values.
-Next, a Gaussian Process Model (which describes the distribution of model accuracy with respect to hyperparameters) used the initial set of 25 pseudo-random hyperparameter combination as predictors to generate up to 5000 further candidate hyperparameter combinations, as this is the maximum that the function allows (MacDonald et al., 2015).
-An acquisition function (Equation 1) (https://tune.tidymodels.org/articles/acquisition_functions.html) identified the candidate hyperparameter combination and selected it for evaluation using the 4-fold cross-validation.
+Hyperparameter name Hyperparameter number Description Minimum Maximum Model 1 optimum Model 2 optimum Nrounds 1 Maximum number of boosting iterations 10 1,000 336 605 Max_depth 2 Maximum depth allowed for each tree.
+A higher value will lead to a more complex model 4 16 16 16 Min_child_weight 3 Minimum number of samples in a node where the algorithm can try to partition further.
+If there are fewer than the minimum value at the node, then the node becomes a leaf 1 20 1 1 Gamma 4 A node is split when the resulting split would give a positive reduction in the loss function.
+Gamma is the minimum loss reduction required to make further partition on a node.
+The larger the value of gamma, the more conservative the model will be.
+0.01 3 2.971805 1.261678 Eta 5 Learning rate, where lower values allow a more detailed model to be constructed which is resistant to overfitting but computationally intensive while a high value creates a model quickly 0.001 0.1 0.013150 0.002590 Colsample_bytree 6 Number of columns/features from the data set that will be used to train a model.
+2 19 17 9 Subsample 7 Proportion of training data sampled to build trees on each boosting iteration 0.6 1 0.762498 0.848946 accuracy.
+Hyperparameter search ranges were initially based on those from Sun et al. (2020), but reduced after further testing to remove unfavorable values.
+Next, a Gaussian Process Model (which describes the distribution of model accuracy with respect to hyperparameters) used the initial set of 25 pseudo-random hyperparameter combination as predictors to generate up to 5,000 further candidate hyperparameter combinations, as this is the maximum that the function allows (MacDonald et al., 2015).
+An acquisition function (Equation 1) (https://tune.tidymodels.org/articles/acquisition_functions.html) identified the candidate hyperparameter combination with the highest probability of improvement over the previous best combination and selected it for evaluation using the 4-fold cross-validation.

+Note.
+Optimum values are shown for Model 1 and Model 2.